AliAksoyy/React-Recipe-App/README.md

 -HTML / Semantic elements

--Material UI - React Toastify - Bootstrap

--REACT / Components , Props , Hooks, Redux etc.
+-REACT / Components , Props , UseState Hook , UseEffect Hook , Router etc.

--Firebase Firestore DB
+-Styled Components

+-Fetch API

+-LocalStorage

 ### At the end of the project, i will be able to;